wearesierraleone/frontend/README.md

 ## Features

+### Modular Comment System
+The comment and reply system has been refactored for better maintainability:
+- Separated reply functionality into dedicated reply-handler.js module
+- Clean integration with post display via post-loader.js
+- Improved error handling and user feedback
+- Default "approved" status for all comments and replies
+- Support for multi-level nested replies

 ### Expandable FAQ Section
 The FAQ page includes an interactive, accessible implementation with the following features:
 - Collapsible FAQ items with smooth animations